quicwg/multipath/draft-ietf-quic-multipath.md

 When a node selects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
 All packets sent with a zero-length CID are numbered in the same number space.
-Out of order delivery is likely, which causes inflation of the number of acknowledgement ranges and of the the size of ACK frames.
+When using the same packet number space on multiple paths, out of order delivery is likely.
+This causes inflation of the number of acknowledgement ranges and therefore of the the size of ACK frames.
 This proposal specifies algorithms for controlling the size of acknowledgement packets.
 Senders that accept to use multiple paths when sending to a node using zero-length CID will